apache/hbase/dev-support/git-jira-release-audit/README.md

 The system prerequisites are Python3 with VirtualEnv available and Sqlite.
 Also, you'll need the content of this directory and a local checkout of git repository.

-Build a VirtualEnv with the script's dependencies with
+Build a VirtualEnv with the script's dependencies with:

 ```shell script
 $ python3 --version